Ultimate Guide: Stand up Paddleboarding for Beginners - 2024

 The Most Popular Board Size

-• The 32" (81cm) width is optimal for most riders to allow stability and not-so-wide that paddling is made difficult.
+- The 32" (81cm) width is optimal for most riders.
+It allows stability without being too wide, making paddling difficult.

 Rider Height and Board Width Guide (Inflatable Boards)